gvilitechltd/LibSWIFFT/paper/paper.md

 # Summary

-LibSWIFFT is an open-source production-ready C/C++ library providing SWIFFT, one of the fastest available secure hash functions that is also collision-resistant as well as facilitates post-quantum digital signature schemes and zero-knowledge proofs of knowledge of a preimage (ZKPoKP).
+LibSWIFFT is an open-source, production-ready C/C++ library providing SWIFFT, one of the fastest available secure hash functions that is also collision-resistant.
+SWIFFT also facilitates post-quantum digital signature schemes and zero-knowledge proofs of knowledge of a preimage (ZKPoKP).
 LibSWIFFT is optimized for short blocks of input and runs at a rate of less than 5 cycles/byte single-threaded on a modern commodity computer with AVX2.
 Other software providing SWIFFT, which